 d) and going all the way to 111 Y STRs supports family tree building when you reach brick walls in your genealogy, since the 111 STR panel is estimated to have a change once every three generations.

-7. Move forward with an Single-Nucleotide Polymorphism (SNP) testing plan so your subclade can be identified and haplogroup labeled properly.
+6. Move forward with an Single-Nucleotide Polymorphism (SNP) testing plan so your subclade can be identified and haplogroup labeled properly.
 Evaluating matches you have at 67 or 111 STRs can be very helpful and should not be overlooked.
 Clear patterns among your best matches may help you decide what SNPs or SNP Packs to buy.
 This project's Activity Feed as well as the R1b-YDNA yahoo group are setup to help you evaluate testing plans.
-Even if you don't have matches at 67 STRs on myFTDNA, the yahoo group's R1b-L513_Haplotypes spreadsheet can be helpful as it includes ancient clade mates.
+Even if you don't have matches at 67 STRs on your FTDNA account, the R1b-L513_Haplotypes analysis can be helpful as it includes ancient clade mates.

-7A.
-Big Y is the preferred test.
+6a.
+Big Y500 is the preferred test.
 It is probably the most important test you can take.
 It is a Next Generation Sequencing (NGS) test that discovers new SNPs by scanning over 10 million locations on the Y chromosome.
 The tremendous benefit in this is you will discover SNPs for just your paternal lineage as well as identify ancient SNPs that you may share with many, many other people.
-Big Y has the ability to discover SNPs that are pertinent to the genealogical timeframe, the last couple of hundred years.
-The Big Y learning web site has more details. https://www.familytreedna.com/learn/y-dna-testing/big-y/ Please read the Lewis and Clark Expedition analogy for Big Y exploration on the FAQ page. https://www.familytreedna.com/groups/r-l513/faq/
+Big Y500 has the ability to discover SNPs that are pertinent to the genealogical timeframe, the last couple of hundred years.
+The Big Y500 learning web site has more details. https://www.familytreedna.com/learn/y-dna-testing/big-y/ Please read the Lewis and Clark Expedition analogy for Big Y500 exploration on the FAQ page. https://www.familytreedna.com/groups/r-l513/faq/

-7B.
+6b.
 The R1b-L513 SNP Packs are a very cost effective option that gives you very good coverage of the tree descending from L513.
 Whole swaths of SNPs for your haplogroup are all tested in one fell swoop for less than a dollar (USD) per SNP.
 These SNP Packs are intended to place you in your most youthful subclade/branch and update your haplogroup label.
 You can order it from your myFTDNA account.
 If you don't see the option, please check the blue UPGRADES button, then the BUY NOW button in the ADVANCED TESTS box, and pick SNP PACK in the SELECT A PRODUCT box.
 The current pack line-up is below.
 You can see the packs recommended for you on the project Y classic report web page by subgroup.
-Please contact the project administrator (Mike) if you need help or have any doubts about what to do.

 R1b-L513 (xS5668 xS6365) subclades SNP Pack